How Can Real-Time Aerodynamic Analysis Benefit Cyclists During Time Trials?

 Aerodynamics studies the way air moves around objects.
 In cycling, it is about how air flows around the cyclist and the bike.
 The relationship between the cyclist, the bike and the wind is an essential factor in determining speed and efficiency.
 The main antagonist in this relationship is drag, the opposing force that a rider has to overcome to maintain speed.

-A lire aussi : What Is the Best Approach to Mental Toughness Training for Junior Competitive Swimmers?
+A voir aussi : What Is the Best Approach to Mental Toughness Training for Junior Competitive Swimmers?

 Drag on a cyclist comes primarily from two sources: air pressure drag and direct friction (also known as wind resistance).
 The former is a result of the air pressure difference between the front and back of the rider, while the latter is caused by the air rubbing against the surface of the rider and the bike.
 The sum of these forces is what cyclists refer to as the drag coefficient or CDA.